What Is a Healthcare Ombudsman? Washington State Guide for Facilities

 - Community members who want to advocate for better LTC-related legislation.

-Who Is Your Ombudsman?
+Who Is Your Medical Ombudsman?
 Washington State Phone Number and Contact Information

 Washington State has several regional ombudsman offices, and the ombudsman you should contact will depend on the county you or your facility is located in.
 However, you can also reach out to the state ombudsman office for general inquiries or questions about how to reach your regional ombudsman.
-The contact information for the state’s office is provided below.
+The Washington state ombudsman phone number, mailing address, website, and email are provided in the table below.

 ---|---|